kiamesdavies/money-transfer/README.md

 + A default currency of euros is used, so no currency conversion or any other currency feature were built into the system.
 + No provision for creating bank accounts, so five bank accounts (with ids `1, 2, 3, 4, 5`) are created by default each with a balance of *10,000*.
 In this universe, that's your opening balance with Revolut. :smile:
 + Another bank account with an id of `10` was created as well, to demonstrate rollback and unavailability.
+You can transfer to this account to see how rollback works.

 Why Event Sourcing and CQRS
 ===